 A portion of the freelancers talked about increased influence and expertise, in terms of building a reputation in their occupation or field and having their professional opinion on project matters valued more, among clients and peers.
 The consultants noted that their advice and skills became highly sought-after commodities, once they had a number of high-profile projects on their CV.

-The financial incentive was also that good times allowed them to create a buffer for bad times and that an increase in periodic earnings enabled them to make space for some days a week (or months a year) where they would work on other things – contributing to increased autonomy.
+The financial incentive was also that good times allowed them to create a buffer for bad times.
+In addition, an increase in periodic earnings enabled them to make space for some days a week (or months a year) where they would work on other things – contributing to increased autonomy.

-Increased Autonomy.
 Increased autonomy was the third main drive frequently mentioned.
-The majority felt happy with being able to escape internal bureaucracy and tripe – a reason for them to leave permanent employment in the first place.
+The majority felt happy with being able to escape internal bureaucracy and tripe.
+This was a reason for them to leave permanent employment in the first place.
 Although it was not always possible to avoid workplace conflict, the general sentiment was that they were able to maintain a distance from it.
-More autonomy also implied an ability to work more efficiently, without too much organisational red tape, though this was dependent on the client to an extent.
+More autonomy also implied an ability to work more efficiently, without too much organisational red tape.
+However, this was dependent on the client to an extent.

 More choice over work was a notable indicator of increased autonomy.
 The consultants said how they were free to decline projects (to some extent) based on preferences, stay open to offers if they were discontent in their present contract, and negotiate better terms by exploiting alternatives.